 4.4.1 Definition -- A Sponsored or Externally Contracted Work shall be any copyrighted work developed using funds supplied under a contract, grant, or other arrangement between UNCA and a third party, including a sponsored research agreement.

 18.104.22.168 The creator of a Sponsored or Externally Contracted Work shall own the work unless the agreement expressly requires copyright ownership by UNCA or conveyance of rights to a third party.
-As a condition of employment, faculty and EPA non-faculty creator-owners of a Sponsored or Externally Contracted work shall be deemed to have granted UNCA a non-exclusive, non-transferable, royalty-free license to use the work for UNCA’s own educational or research use.
+As a condition of employment, faculty and EHRA non-faculty creator-owners of a Sponsored or Externally Contracted work shall be deemed to have granted UNCA a non-exclusive, non-transferable, royalty-free license to use the work for UNCA’s own educational or research use.

 22.214.171.124 UNCA will own a Sponsored or Externally Contracted Work where the relevant agreement requires copyright ownership by UNCA or conveyance of rights to a third party, in which case UNCA will convey rights to the third party as required.
 In such cases the creator of the copyrighted work shall be required to report the work to the Provost, using such forms and procedures as that Office develops.
 Where a proposed sponsored research agreement or research grant will require that copyrighted works be owned by UNCA or a third party, the UNCA Office of Sponsored Scholarship and Programs shall inform the relevant Principal Investigator of the copyright provisions and secure his or her consent in writing to such provisions before the agreement is signed or the grant accepted.